 Base and variable salary

-Compensation levels are based on factors such as work duties, qualifications, experience, position and performance.
-In addition, the breakdown between base salary and variable compensation is proportionate to the employee's position and work duties.
-Variable compensation is linked to predetermined, measurable criteria that are devised to comply with the Company's long-term value creation.
-Variable compensation for the President & CEO and CFO may not exceed 75 per cent of base salary.
-For other senior executives, variable compensation may not exceed 50 per cent of base salary.
-Due to acquisitions, exceptions to these maximum percentage may apply for a limited period, pending integration and alignment with Sweco’s variable pay programme.
-Variable compensation is determined based on results in relation to predetermined profitability targets.
-Targets for the President & CEO and other senior executives are set by the Board of Directors.
+Remuneration is to be based on factors such as work duties, qualifications, experience, position and performance.
+In addition, the break-down between base salary and short-term variable remuneration shall be proportionate to the employee’s position and work description.
+Sweco’s short-term incentive remuneration shall be linked to predetermined, measurable criteria that are devised to comply with the company’s long-term value creation.
+Short-term variable remuneration for the President & CEO and the CFO may not exceed 75 per cent of base salary.
+For other senior executives, the short-term variable remuneration may not exceed 50 per cent of base salary.
+Due to acquisitions, exceptions to maximum percent may apply for a limited period, until integration with Sweco’s short-term incentive programme is aligned.
+Short-term variable remuneration shall be determined based on results in relation to predetermined profitability targets.
+Targets for the President & CEO and other senior executives shall be determined by the Board of Directors.

-Terms and conditions for pensions for Sweco's President & CEO and senior executives are market-based relative to terms and conditions generally applicable to comparable senior executives in the market, and are normally based on defined contribution pension solutions.
+The terms and conditions for pensions for Sweco’s President & CEO and senior executives shall be market-based relative to what generally applies to comparable senior executives in the market, and shall normally be based on defined contribution pension schemes.

-Other benefits may be offered, primarily in the form of company car and mobile phone.
+Other benefits may be awarded, primarily in the form of company vehicles and mobile phone benefits.

-Senior executives of the Sweco Group may be invited to participate in various forms of incentive schemes on market-based terms.
-The rationale for share-based incentive schemes is to increase share ownership and diversify exposure among senior executives and to more closely align the interests of the Company's decision-makers and shareholders.
-A long-term, personal shareholder commitment among key personnel is expected to stimulate greater interest in the Company's operations and earnings trend and to increase motivation and solidarity with the Company.
-Decisions on share-based incentive schemes are always resolved by the Annual General Meeting or Extraordinary General Meeting.
+Sweco senior executives may be offered various forms of long-term incentive schemes, based on market terms.
+The rationale for share-based incentive schemes is to increase and or diversify senior executives’ share ownership and/or exposure and to more closely align the interests of the company’s decision makers and shareholders.
+A long-term, personal shareholder commitment among key personnel is expected to stimulate greater interest in the company’s operations and earnings trend and to increase motivation and solidarity with the company.